braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/best_practices/previous_in-app_message_generations.md

 ## Universal

-This will review previous information around our in-app messages.
-To see the most up-to date information on our current in-app message generation, see our [in-app message overview documentation]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/).
+this will review previous information around our in-app messages. to see the most up-to date information on our current in-app message generation, see our [in-app message overview documentation]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/).

 {% details Full-Screen %}